I-Man-H/SystemEngineering/Week 2/Week 2.md

 | China 2004 | Fuel Economy | 2020 | **117** | 4.4 |
 | India 2016 | CO2 Emissions | 2021 | **113** | 4.3 |

-## Activity 5: Restriction of Hazardous Substances
-RoHS, also known as Directive 2002/95/EC, originated in the European Union in 2003 and restricts the use of hazardous materials found in electrical and electronic products.

-All applicable products in the EU market after July 1, 2006 must pass RoHS compliance.
-RoHS impacts the entire electronics industry and many electrical products as well.

-Discuss what effect RoHS compliance may have had on business.
-Do you think regulations impede or support business?

 # Learning Outcomes
 1. Understand the difference between standards and regulations, and how they apply in the real-world